kykiefer/depression-detect/src/README.md

 ### Features
 3. `spectrograms.py` performs the short-time Fourier transform ([STFT](https://en.wikipedia.org/wiki/Short-time_Fourier_transform)) on the segmented wav files, transforming the wav files into a matrix representation of a spectrogram.
 The vertical axis representing frequency, the horizontal axis representing time, and a value in the matrix representing the intensity of the frequency component at a particular time.
 (IN DECIBELS???)

-4. `spectrogram_dicts.py` builds dictionaries with keys of participant ids for the each class and values with the matrix representation of the spectrogram.
+4. `spectrogram_dicts.py` builds dictionaries with keys of participant IDs for the each class and values with the matrix representation of the entire segmented wav file's spectrogram.

-5. `random_sampling.py` is a script that returns a test/train split for input to the Convolutional Neural Network (CNN) based on random sampling from the `spectrogram_dicts` for each class.
-This was really important because of the class imbalance.
+5. `random_sampling.py` returns 40 random, 4 second spectrograms for each participant.
+Then, participants from each class are randomly selected in equal proportion as input to the Convolutional Neural Network (CNN).
+This was critical step in reducing model bias.

 6. Run `cnn.py` to train the CNN.